-A test program began in 1992 for a new kind of variable-rate postage stamp.
-A Postage and Mailing Center machine printed any denomination from 1¢ to $99.99 on the stamp.
+These Postage and Mailing Center machines could print any denomination from 1¢ to $99.99 on the stamp.
 Customers used the built-in scale to determine the necessary postage.
-The machines were originally set up 15 post offices.
 There were many mechanical problems, and when the machines were working properly, collectors quickly emptied them.

-Phosphorous tagging is added to stamps for use by the automatic cancelling machines used by the post office.
-These variable-rate stamps sometimes passed through the machines, even if the stamps had only a1¢ denomination..
+Phosphorous tagging is added to stamps for use by the automatic canceling machines used by the post office.
+These variable-rate stamps sometimes passed through the machines, even if the stamps had only a 1¢ denomination.

 The design of CVP32 design is similar to CVP31 but is in vertical format, which is how the artist originally intended it to be.
 A dollar sign is used in place of an asterisk.
 The third variable-rate coil stamps (CVP33) featured the same design as the previous two issues.
 This stamp has perforations along the sides like CVP32, printed by American Bank Note Company.
 The BEP version has a small “1996” printed in the lower left corner.